Actively Recruiting

 - Failure to obtain informed consent from parent or guardian

-- Clinical signs of persistent elevated pulmonary vascular resistance before surgery
+- Presence of persistent high pulmonary vascular resistance before surgery

 - Cardiac arrest episode within 1 week before surgery

-- Recent steroid treatment or condition requiring steroids (except steroids given during cardiopulmonary bypass)
+- Recent steroid treatment or conditions requiring steroids (except steroids for CPB)

 - Use of inhaled nitric oxide immediately before surgery